COVID-19 Community Support

 Video 2 - Dr Rob Gordon explores how 2020 may be affecting our overall energy as we work to get through a second ‘lockdown’ period in Victoria.

 Video 3 - Dr Gordon unpacks what we might be feeling and importantly, he shares some sound advice about making sure you access the support that is available.

 These are unprecedented times and it’s more important than ever that we reach out for assistance if we need it.

-To support the community, Council is partnering with the Department of Health and Human Services in a Program called the Community Activation and Social Isolation Initiative (CASI) - designed to connect community members with local community organisations who can provide some of the practical, emotional and social supports that may be needed during this time.
+To support the community, we are partnering with the Department of Health and Human Services in a Program called the Community Activation and Social Isolation Initiative (CASI) - designed to connect community members with local community organisations who can provide some of the practical, emotional and social supports that may be needed during this time.

-You can find further details on the Program in the fact sheet below
+You can find further details on the Program below

 - people isolating themselves at home on the advice of a medical practitioner, in accordance with home isolation guidance issued by the Australian Health Protection Principle Committee for confirmed COVID-19 cases,

 - people who meet the current national triage protocol criteria for suspected COVID-19 infection after consultation with either the national COVID-19 hotline, state COVID-19 hotlines, a registered medical or nursing practitioner, or COVID-19 trained health clinic triage staff